Columbia County coronavirus update

 COLUMBIA COUNTY, N.Y.
-(NEWS10) – Officials said Tuesday that there have been 124 accumulative positive cases in the count since testing began.
-Of those 124 cases, 56 people have made a full recovery.
+(NEWS10) – Officials said Thursday afternoon that there have been 138 accumulative positive cases in the county since testing began.
+Of those 138 cases, 66 people have been cleared of the virus.

 Nine of the positive cases are hospitalized, 3 of those are in the ICU.
-121 residents are under mandatory quarantine and 10 are under precautionary quarantine.
+There are 140 residents are under mandatory quarantine and 14 under precautionary quarantine.

 News10’s county-by-county coronavirus tracker